 The table found in Annex 2 shows that Croatia is insufficiently competitive when it comes to the tax burden on labor, particularly in the area of higher salaries.
 At the same time, Croatia has the highest consumption taxation rate among the listed countries and it is near the top in terms of taxation of corporate income.
-Therefore, the tax burden is high in all areas.
+Therefore, the tax burden is still relatively high in all areas.
 This is one reason why many propulsive sectors in Croatia are experiencing problems with a lack of qualified workers, a fact especially evident in the ICT industry and tourism.
-AmCham welcomes previous personal income tax reductions, but we also see the need for further reductions of the burden imposed on labor through taxes and contributions.
+AmCham welcomes previous personal income tax reductions but also sees the need for further reductions of the burden imposed on labor through taxes and contributions.

 Reducing the tax burden on labor would contribute to the opening of regional centers of international companies in Croatia, since reducing the burden imposed on salaries by public contributions would make it more affordable for undertakings to remunerate the best managers.
-In this way, Croatia would position itself as a regional business center, with EU membership and its geographical location as contributing factors, and expensive employment as a detriment.
+In this way, Croatia would position itself as a regional business center, with EU membership and its geographical location as contributing factors, along with the membership in the Eurozone and the Schengen Area from 2023, with expensive employment as a detriment.